Venom Gingerbread Man Cardboard Painting| Tags: Comics | Author:

 Once my sketching was done, I began painting it.
 Later had I realized that I should have taken pictures of the drawing, but as art goes, if you miss it you miss it.
 I laid down my masses of paint and then went back and started adding the shadows and highlights later on.
 When I got to the tongue, I knew I wanted saliva dripping off of it but I didn’t want to spend a ton of time using the paint for it so I decided to change it up to a mixed medium.
 I pulled out my white colored pencils and just drew the spit on the tongue which allowed me to speed up the process dramatically.
 Overall, I would say the painting stage took me about 6 hours to complete.

 The rest of the gingerbread man cardboard painting family

 As I mentioned, this was a group effort and we all made a gingerbread man.
 When they were complete we laid them all back down on the floor and took a picture of them.
 Thought I posted all of these on Instagram, here they all are.
 We have Meg Griffin, Pyramid Head (The Red Pyramid), Deadpool, and then just a few other fun versions which don’t character specific.

 Sum it all up

 I hope you all enjoyed this blog post about the gingerbread man cardboard painting, perhaps you’ll give this idea a try for your own homemade decorations for your home.
 If you liked this post you are welcome to comment and share.
-If you would like to see the rest of my portfolio, check it out here!
-If you would like to contact me, just fill out this form to send me an email.
+If you would like to see the rest of my portfolio, check it out here!.